Adewunmi-Joshua/cloud-practitioner-journey/Introduction to AWS Services.md

 You can add more to your instance to produce (more power) this is called **scaling up**.

 In the same way, when you no longer need the industrial fan, you can stop using it and go back to your smaller fan.
-EC2 can also be **scaled down** (less power), or even turned on and off, and you are only going to pay for the time it runs.
+EC2 instance can also be **scaled down** (less power), or even turned on and off, and you are only going to pay for the time it runs.

 ## EC2 Instance Types